Hockey Development

 Training Groups

-Three training groups — Steen, O'Reilly, and Perron — of roughly 25 skaters and 5 goalies each, rotating through academics, ice, and gym every morning.
+Training groups named for St. Louis Blues greats — Steen, O'Reilly, Perron, and Tkachuk — rotating through academics, ice, and gym every morning.

 Built On